ktsu-io/Physics.Earth/README.md

-# ktsu.io.Physics.Earth
+# ktsu.Physics.Earth

-The `ktsu.io.Physics.Earth` library provides a set of classes and methods to work with Earth's physical properties and calculations, including gravity, radius, mass, and volume.
+The `ktsu.Physics.Earth` library provides a set of classes and methods to work with Earth's physical properties and calculations, including gravity, radius, mass, and volume.
 It also offers methods for computing gravity at different altitudes and related geophysical quantities.

 ## Features